-The entire development would be on the northeast corner of the busy intersection, behind The Goddard School off Spout Springs Road.
+A series of rezoning and annexation requests are being sought by Capstone for the development, which would be on the northeast corner of the busy intersection, behind The Goddard School off Spout Springs Road.

 The company made the annexation request so its development can tap into Flowery Branch’s sewer system, its application states.
 The developer also says it is willing to “grant” to the city the outer boundary of property for a bike path and walking trail.

-The project dates back to 2014, when the Hall County Board of Commissioners gave its OK to an apartment complex.
+The project dates to 2014, when the Hall County Board of Commissioners gave its OK to an apartment complex.
 The site is zoned for 400 apartments.

 In 2019, Capstone sought to build a 520-unit apartment complex and the commercial lots, asking for annexation and rezoning by Flowery Branch.
 Senior housing wasn’t part of the plans then.

 With plans showing fewer apartment units, Capstone went before Flowery Branch City Council on Feb.
-20, asking for sewer capacity to serve the complex.
+20, 2020, asking for sewer capacity to serve the complex.